stfc/cloud-docker-images/cloud-chatops/INSTALL.md

 - Bot User Token:
   - You can find the Bot User token under `Settings / Install App / OAuth Tokens`.
   - No scoping is required, and you **can** retrieve this token at a later date from the same location.

+- Singing Secret:
+  - You can find the Singing Secret under `Settings / Basic Information / Client Secret`

 ### Deployment Configuration: